David Dingwall: Royal Canadian Mint

 On February 27, 2003, the Government of Canada appointed Dingwall to the position of president and chief executive officer of the Royal Canadian Mint.
 His leadership led that organization to increase profitability and posting its first surplus in several years.

 In the fall of 2005, Dingwall came under scrutiny for having allegedly made excessive expense claims while he was president of the Royal Canadian Mint.
 In the midst of these allegations, Dingwall resigned from the Mint on September 28, 2005.
 When questioned while giving testimony before Parliament as to why he felt he should receive a severance package after the voluntary resignation, he remarked "I'm entitled to my entitlements."
 The statement would be used by the Conservatives in a television advertisement during the 2006 federal election that featured that part of Dingwall's testimony.

 On leaving the Royal Canadian Mint, Dingwall called for an independent audit which was completed by PricewaterhouseCoopers who found "the expenses fell within the guidelines".
 A second independent review by the law firm of Osler, Hoskin and Harcourt found that the Mint's process for monitoring expenses were stricter than those of most private corporations.
 On or about February 4, 2006, retired Superior Court Justice George Adams found that the Government of Canada essentially forced Dingwall out when he released his findings in a binding arbitration ruling.

 Legal career

-Dingwall is a member of the Nova Scotia Barristers’ Society and Law Society of Upper Canada.
-He was associated with the law firm of Sampson McDougall in Sydney, Nova Scotia, and now he is counsel to the law firm of Affleck Greene McMurtry LLP.
+A member of the Nova Scotia Barristers’ Society and Law Society of Upper Canada, Dingwall was associated with the law firm of Sampson McDougall in Sydney, Nova Scotia, and was counsel to the law firm of Affleck Greene McMurtry LLP.